RESOURCES & INITIATIVES

-The ACOS Alliance is committed to facilitate access and create practical initiatives and resources that enable newsrooms and freelancers to meet basic safety standards outlined in the Principles.
+The ACOS Alliance is committed to providing freelance journalists and newsrooms with access to information and resources that help them to prepare for specific safety challenges and to meet the basic safety standards outlined in the ACOS Principles.
 Find below relevant information about these.

 The ACOS Alliance is keen to facilitate access to insurance to freelancers and local journalists around the world.
 You can find here some new options that cover not only reporters, but fixers and stringers, drivers and translators on the ground, regardless of where they are based, at discounted prices.
 The ACOS Alliance receives no financial consideration or benefit from any insurance programs, and does not endorse any particular scheme.